GiveThanksAlways/CSE-539-applied-cryptography-Fall-2021/projectGuides/P1_1/README.md

 # P1_1

-The example code will help show a way you can get input from the command line and how to format the output for the autograder.
+This example code is optional.
+It may help some students get started with the project P1_1

 [P1_1 starter code](./Program.cs)